httptoolkit/httptoolkit-website/src/posts/how-to-debug-anything.md

 'Input' here is very general: it might be an HTTP request you receive, a database record that you're processing, a function parameter, the current time of day, or your network latency.
 It's any variable that affects your application.

 The process here is much the same, but for complex inputs this is one place where a good diff can be very valuable.
 Find a working input, find a bad input, and compare them.
-Somewhere in that set of differences in your problem.
-You can replace parts of the bad input with the good input (or vice versa) until it fails, to discover exactly which part of your data is to blame.
+Somewhere in that set of differences is your problem!
+You can replace parts of the bad input with the good input (or vice versa) until it fails, to pin down the minimal bad data required to trigger the issue.

 For simple inputs it's easier, but there's still some comparison required.
-The UI throws an error when trying to display some prices: for which values does that happen?
+For example, if your UI throws an error when trying to display some prices: for which prices does that happen?
+Is it an issue with too large inputs, unexpected negative inputs, or certain inputs that cause calculation errors later on?

 > Binary search all the things; if you can rule out half the possibilities in one step then do it - [Tom Hudson](https://twitter.com/TomNomNom)

 Once you have a range of possibilities for what could cause your problem, in some sense, test in the middle of the two.
 Your intuition for where the problem lies is probably wrong.
 Given that, the middle is going to get you to the right answer faster and more reliably than anything else.

-This is solid advice for everything from debugging a single broken function (examine the state of your values in the middle) to an entire codebase (it's well worth learning [how to `git bisect`](https://flaviocopes.com/git-bisect/)).
+This is solid advice for everything from debugging a single broken function (examine the state of your values in the middle) to an entire codebase (where it's well worth learning [how to `git bisect`](https://flaviocopes.com/git-bisect/)).

 ## Get visibility